Porschia-Kawana/fe-test-task-ws/emitter/client/README.md

 The other tab is the SETTINGS tab, the user can click on this and it will display a slider which gives the user the ability to set the number of entries on the leaderboard table from 1 to 20 entries and when they click back on to the LEADERBOARD tab will see their new settings implemented.

 ## Testing the app

+To run the test suite open a new terminal along with the existing ones and navigate to `emitter/client` and run `npm test a`.